Arka2009/ita3e/README.md

 # ita3e
-C Implementation of Algorithms described in 3rd Edition of Cormen, Leiserson and Rivest
+1. C Implementation of Algorithms described in 3rd Edition of Cormen, Leiserson and Rivest
+2. Strives to adhere to GNU-C Coding standards